Expert agricultural and rural land solicitors

 Frequently asked questions

-An overage clause is usually contained within a commercial property or land sale contract that allows the seller of land to benefit from any subsequent increase in the land’s value after having sold it.
-For example, if the buyer increases the value of the land by obtaining planning permission, then the buyer agreed to pay the seller extra money on top of the agreed sale price.
+An overage clause allows the seller of land to benefit from any subsequent increase in the land’s value after having sold it.
+It is usually contained within a commercial property or land sale contract.
+For example, if the buyer increases the value of the land by obtaining planning permission, then the buyer agrees to pay the seller extra money on top of the agreed sale price.

 Having an easement on your property means that a third party has permission to use your land for a particular purpose.
 The most common easements are right of way or a right to light.